monicawidmann/monicawidmann.github.io/_pages/data.md

 **State Department Immunity Requests, 1952-1977** - Data set containing information about immunity requests to the State Department during the Tate Letter regime (1952-1977).

+**Green Bonds** - Data on Green Bonds issued by Developing and Developed Countries.

 ## In Progress